Can Dogs Eat Apples? Seeds, Cores and Safe Preparation Guide

 How Much Apple Can Dogs Eat?

 Practical portions: small dogs (under 25 lbs) — 1–2 thin slices; medium dogs (25–50 lbs) — 2–4 slices; large dogs (50+ lbs) — 4–6 slices.
-Fresh apple can be given a few times per week as a treat within the 10% daily calorie guideline.
-For diabetic or overweight dogs, stick to the lower end of these ranges due to the natural sugar content.
+Fresh apple can be given occasionally as part of the general treat allowance.
+For diabetic, overweight, pancreatitis-prone, or prescription-diet dogs, ask your veterinarian before adding fruit treats.

 Forms of Apple to Avoid